Salchipapa: History

 The salchipapa was invented as a street food in Lima, Peru.
 Over the years, it expanded to other places in Peru.
 In Latin America, the dish's popularity has expanded beyond Peruvian cuisine, and is now also typical of Colombian cuisine and Bolivian cuisine.
 The dish is also sold on Argentinian and Ecuadorian streets and markets.

-The range of the dish keeps expanding due to the Bolivian immigration in Argentina and the Colombian and Peruvian restaurants in the United States and Chile.
-There is a variant known as "choripapas" (made with chorizo instead of sausage).
+The range of the dish has expanded due to Bolivian immigration in Argentina and Colombian and Peruvian restaurants in the United States and Chile.
+There is a variant known as choripapas made with chorizo instead of sausage.
 They can also be found in Mexico.
+It is also very similar to the Mexican-American street food known as carne asada fries.